Digital marketing campaigns can help you get more traffic, improve your brand awareness, drive more sales, and much more.

 When creating an ideal customer persona you should also include:

-- What other types of websites they visit online
+- What other types of websites do they visit online

 - The goals they have when visiting your site